debuann/debuan/README.md

 ---

-## 📫 Kontak
+## 📫 Contact
 - 📧 Email: [debuannn@gmail.com](mailto:debuannn@gmail.com)
 - 🌐 Website: [debuan.rf.gd](https://debuan.rf.gd)

 ---

-✨ Terima kasih sudah mampir!
-Jangan lupa kasih ⭐ kalau suka dengan project saya.
+✨ Thanks for stopping by!
+If you have a cool idea or project, feel free to reach out.
+And hey, don’t forget to ⭐ this repo if you find it interesting 😉